Animal field guide

 - Reproduction depends on placing young in the right protected setting.

-- Shrubs, vines, tree trunks
+- Native range keys: north_america.
+Shrubs, vines, tree trunks

 - Start early, pick one strong patch of habitat, and stay long enough for movement to return after you arrive.